Steven-Clements/greenhouse-api/developer-log.md

 #### Dependencies

+The following runtime dependencies were installed:

 - [serve-favicon](https://www.npmjs.com/package/serve-favicon).

 ### Changed

+The following files were updated as part of this commit:

 - Updated `index.js` to include a static path definition for `assets`.
 - Updated `register.hbs` with styles.